theshieldslab/theshieldslab.github.io/_pages/join.md

 ## Undergraduate student positions

 We are really interested in ambitious undergraduate microbiologists who want to join the team.
-A typical undergraduate committment would be 8-12 hours of lab work each week.
-Projects will vary depending on interest, skills and time availablity but here are some typical project outlines:
+A typical undergraduate commitment would be 8-12 hours of lab work each week.
+Projects will vary depending on interest, skills and time availability but here are some typical project outlines:

 Types of undergraduate projects:\
 1) Functional genomics screens\